 2. Total Upper-level Accounting Credits Required: 30 credit hours

 3. Total Upper-level General Business Credits Required: 36 credit hours (including three credits of Business Law)

 Work Experience Requirement

-One year of work experience under the supervision of a licensed CPA is required for licensure in the state of Florida.
+One year of work experience verified by a licensed CPA is required for licensure in the state of Florida.
 This includes any type of position involving the use of accounting, attesting, compilation, management advisory, financial advisory, taxation, or consulting skills.
 This may be gained in government, in industry, in academia, or public practice.
 This experience requirement may be met only after completing the educational requirements to sit for the exam.

 Students are encouraged to satisfy the additional educational licensure requirements by pursuing a graduate degree.
 The Executive Master of Accounting (concentration in Professional Accounting) program counts for 27 upper level accounting and three upper level business credits for students with an undergraduate degree in Accounting, or 30 upper level accounting and nine upper level business credit hours for students completing the program on the “Business Track”.
 Non-business majors may need additional courses to meet the CPA requirements in Florida after completing the program.

 For information concerning the CPA exam in all 50 states, visit the National Association of State Boards of Accountancy web site.

 The FAU School of Accounting Executive Programs does not endorse any one particular CPA Review course.
 However, we do suggest that students planning to sit for the CPA exam consider taking a review course.